Skip to main content

 (C) What are the mandatory verifications for expedited service certifications?

 (1) Identity is the only verification required prior to the authorization of expedited benefits.
 All other verifications can be postponed when they cannot be submitted within the expedited timeframe.
-When an authorized representative applies on behalf of the assistance group, the identity of both the authorized representative and the assistance group name shall be verified.
+When an authorized representative applies on behalf of the assistance group, the identity of both the authorized representative and the assistance group name is to be verified.

 (D) What verification is necessary for normal application processing?